-Expanded Mode
+4.6 - Expanded Mode

-If your pixels do not have a clock line, you may optionally activate expanded mode on the controller, via the Advatek Assistant.
-In expanded mode, the clock lines are used as data lines instead.
+If your pixels only use a single data line, you may optionally activate expanded mode on the controller.
+If using the PixLite 4 Mk2 with a PixLite T16X- S Mk3, expanded mode must be used, meaning that pixels can only use a single data line.
+The clock pins are not connected, as per the pintout below.
+In expanded mode, the clock signals are repurposed for data signals instead.
 This means the controller effectively has twice as many pixel outputs (8), but half as many pixels per output can be run.